Chinch-Bug/clangen-genemod/docs/dev/writing/shortevents.md

 ***

 ### outsider:dict[str, various]
->Dictates what reputation the clan is required to have with outsiders as well as how that reputation changes due to the event.
+>Dictates what reputation the warren is required to have with outsiders as well as how that reputation changes due to the event.
 >
->**current_rep:[list[str]]:**  The reputation the Clan must have in order for this event to be possible. "hostile", "neutral", "welcoming". use "any" if any rep is allowed.
+>**current_rep:[list[str]]:**  The reputation the Warren must have in order for this event to be possible. "hostile", "neutral", "welcoming". use "any" if any rep is allowed.
 >
->**changed:int:**  How the reputation of the Clan changes as a result of this event.
+>**changed:int:**  How the reputation of the Warren changes as a result of this event.

 ***

 ### other_clan:dict[str, various]
->Dictates what reputation the clan is required to have with the other clan as well as how that reputation changes due to the event.
+>Dictates what reputation the warren is required to have with the other warren as well as how that reputation changes due to the event.
 >
->**current_rep:[list[str]]:**  The reputation the Clan must have in order for this event to be possible.  "hostile", "neutral", "ally".
+>**current_rep:[list[str]]:**  The reputation the Warren must have in order for this event to be possible.  "hostile", "neutral", "ally".
 Use "any" if any rep is allowed.
 >
->**changed:int:**  How the reputation of the Clan changes as a result of this event.
+>**changed:int:**  How the reputation of the Warren changes as a result of this event.

 ***

 ### supplies:list[dict{str, various}]
->Dictates how this event changes the various supply pools of the clan.
+>Dictates how this event changes the various supply pools of the warren.
 If changing multiple supply pools, use a block for each pool.

 ```
         "supplies": [